diegoasanch/probably/README.md

 ### Probabilty Distributions calculator

-Created as a tool for the "Estadistica General" course at UADE
+Created as a tool for the "Estadistica General" course at UADE.

 ### Why?